LukeGrahamLandry/WrapperLib/README.md

     - forge: add to jar manifest
     - fabric: add to fabric.mod.json
     - does shade remap mixin package name?
-- figure out how to merge mod initializers on fabric
-- perhaps just do initializers as mixins since those are more important
 - probably have to be a gradle plugin
 - tell it which to remap ie. featurelib-config.mixins.json to modid-featurelib-config.mixins.json
 - i want each mod to have their own copy of the mixins in case i change them, no weird shared version negotiation
   - just don't ever overwrite methods; only use as hooks so its fine for there to be multiple
-- have a mixin that loads services for mod init interface. does it become a problem if i use the same name as fabric?

 ## my mods plan